ricgir/APT-Detection/sih_elk/docs/rules_created/system_information_discovery.md

 ```

 This sequence of commands mimics an attacker performing initial reconnaissance on a host.
 Each command execution creates a process event that matches one of the names in the rule's query (`whoami.exe, systeminfo.exe`, etc.), which will generate a corresponding alert.

+### Ubuntu

+This test simulates an attacker efficiently chaining multiple discovery commands together in a single line.

+**Test Command**:

+`whoami && hostname && uname -a && ip a`

+This chain of commands is a common attacker shortcut that quickly provides the current username, system hostname, kernel version, and network interface configuration, triggering multiple alerts in rapid succession.